ivar117/JITS-pizzeria/README.md

 * Close your command prompt and open a new windows powershell locally on your computer and enter the following:
 * `ssh-keygen`
 * Follow the prompts
-    * Press enter when prompted to enter a file a
+    * Press enter when prompted to enter a file.
-    * Passphrase is an optional password that adds extra security
+    * Passphrase is an optional password that adds extra security.
 * `cat ~/.ssh/id_rsa.pub | ssh <username>@37.123.128.130 -p 30234 "cat >> ~/.ssh/authorized_keys"`

 Log into your user by entering: